asterfusion/bf-bsp-lts/README.md

 The building of drivers produces a set of libraries that need to be loaded (or linked to) the application.
 Here're the steps to build and install the <bf-platforms> package:

-Barefoot SDK environment setup:
+Intel Tofino SDK Variables

+*x and y are appropriate values to fit your SDE.*
 ```
-# Give x and y an appropriate value to your SDE.
 root@localhost:~# vi ~/.bashrc
 export SDE=/root/bf-sde-9.x.y
 export SDE_INSTALL=$SDE/install